DipityBV/frontender.docs/documentation/glossary.md

 ###### Control blueprints
 A special kind of blueprint that contains instructions on how to render a field to edit the attributes (values) of a container.

 Controls are only used inside Frontender Desktop and are not included in the page.

-###### Frontender Desktop
-Frontender Desktop is the Frontend Management System.
-It is a desktop application (OSX, Windows and Linux) with which webviews are created, edited and managed from a WYSIWYG User Interface.
+A list of basic Frontender Desktop controls can be found on the [controls page](/controls.html).

 ###### Extensions
 Extensions are installable components.
-Components may be developed by Frontender or 3rd parties.
+Components may be developed by Frontender or third parties.
 We distinguish between three types of extensions:
 1. Adapters
 2. Blueprints